Key Elements of Effective Grievance Management

 An effective grievance management mechanism is an important social management tool for projects where ongoing risks and adverse impacts are anticipated.

 Want a quick guide to effective grievance management?
 Check out our free grievance management e-book.

 A well-functioning grievance mechanism provides a transparent, credible, and fair process to all parties.
 It enhances outcomes and gives people the satisfaction that their complaints have been heard, even if the outcome is less than optimal.
-A good complaints handling process helps build trust as part of the broader community relations activities and contributes to the overall success of the company’s social performance.
+A good complaint handling process helps build trust as part of the broader community relations activities and contributes to the overall success of the company’s social performance.

 For companies with environmental and social impacts, establishing a grievance mechanism that manages complaints (or business risks) efficiently is a good investment.
 Here are the various business principles and elements of engagement that are worth considering when establishing a system to address stakeholder complaints and grievances.

-- Fairness and transparency - For anyone seeking to resolve their complaints, perception of a fair and transparent process is extremely important.
+- Fairness and transparency – For anyone seeking to resolve their complaints, the perception of a fair and transparent process is extremely important.
 A ‘fairness of process’ can be achieved by a combination of business and engagement principles.
 Check out our free ebook A Guide to Good Practice Grievance Mechanisms to see what these principles are.

 - Established early – Early establishment of grievance management process helps create a foundation for an open, respectful and trusting connection with stakeholders, and set a positive tone for future dialogues.

 - Scaled to fit the project needs, and be relative to the level of risks and potential impacts the project is likely to create.